TraceMyers/MeetYourMatch/README.md

   <li>All formatted data going forward will be game data.
 The format is determined on the client end, because the server only passes the data along.</li>
   <li>command line arguments are detailed above __main__</p>
 </ul>
-<p>stresstest.py serves as the example code file.
-Running stresstest.py on a client machine provides summary statistics of performance.
-A single instance or the server has undergone tests on a 4-core Ubuntu machine and preliminary results show it can (at the very least) handle 30 clients sending single TCP packets 5 times per second.
-A distributed test will be necessary to better determine maximum load.</p>
-<p> I may eventually create a python-based client script for arbitrary data passing so this repository can be considered something resembling fully-functional software.</p>